JacobRead/ECE-Assignment-Library/18.1 - Introduction to Electrical Engineering/README.md

 To accommodate for this, I have made the code viewable through thorough documentation and runnable through attatched executable versions of the projects that can be run without the required software licenses.

 # Hardware
 Some labs require both software and hardware to function.
-The National Instruments data acquisition device I am using for these labs is a National Instruments [MyDAQ](https://www.ni.com/en/shop/engineering-education/portable-student-devices/mydaq/what-is-mydaq.html)
+The data acquisition device I am using for these labs is a National Instruments [MyDAQ](https://www.ni.com/en/shop/engineering-education/portable-student-devices/mydaq/what-is-mydaq.html)